 Owning pets can leave you with a lovely mess…. of bills!
 Between visits to the veterinarian and purchasing different pet care products, owning a pet can be expensive.
-Luckily there are a number of ways you can reduce these pet expenses.
+Luckily there are a number of ways you can reduce these pet expenses and avoid credit card debt.

 How to Save Money on Pet Expenses